 The Bank follows an operational channel in handling customer complaints.
 To ensure its effective implementation, it has designated its Branch Heads to serve as the Customer Assistance Officers (CAOs).
 The CAOs then report to the Administrative Services Unit and/or the Bank Operations Manager for the latter to present and discuss the report on complaints to the Board, which will provide action based on the recommendations of the President/CEO.

-In 2021, only two complaints were reported which were quickly addressed by the Bank's consumer assistance officers and administrative services unit.
+In 2022, only one complaint is reported which was quickly addressed by the Bank's consumer assistance officers and administrative services unit.